-If there’s one type of car insurance coverage that isn’t understood, it’s gap insurance coverage.
-A widely used coverage type, gap insurance is there to protect you in the event that you are involved in an accident in a car on which you are making payments (lien or lease payments).
-But why should that coverage be any different from typical car insurance coverage?
+If there’s one type of car insurance coverage that isn’t understood well, it’s gap insurance coverage.
+Gap insurance is there to protect you if you are involved in an accident in a car that you are making payments on through a lien or lease.
+But why should that coverage be any different from standard car insurance coverage?
 Compare.com breaks down gap insurance coverage and what it means to you.

-It’s all about depreciation.
-If you purchase a car for $25,000, it will decrease in value the instant it leaves the car lot (somewhere between a 10% and 20% loss).
-So if you leave the lot with a $25,000 car, it instantly depreciates to around $23,000.
-Now, if you leave the car lot and get into an accident that leaves your car declared a “total loss”, the insurance company will pay you for the value of the car after depreciation.
+In many cases, yes!
+It’s all about the depreciation of your vehicle.
+If you purchase a new car for $25,000, it will decrease in value the instant it leaves the car lot (somewhere between a 10% and 20% loss).
+A $25,000 car will instantly depreciate to around $23,000.
+If you leave the car lot and get into an accident that leaves your car declared a “total loss”, your auto insurance company will pay you for the value of the car after depreciation.
 This means you get paid $23,000 for the loss of the vehicle, even though you still owe $25,000 on the loan.
-The same scenario also applies if that brand new car is stolen.
+The same scenario also applies if that brand-new car is stolen.
 Gap insurance is there to pay the difference between what you owe and what your insurance paid for repair or replacement.

-If you have trouble understanding the terms of your gap insurance coverage, compare.com recommends contacting your agent for assistance.
+If you have trouble understanding the terms of your gap insurance coverage, we recommend contacting your current insurance company for assistance.